PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 ### PHP 8.1, 8.2 and 8.3

-At the time of writing this article, PHP 8.1 is no longer supported when it comes to security patches.
-We know the ecosystem needs time to adapt all solutions, therefore the decision to support this version.
-However, we have made sure that PrestaShop 9 will also be compatible with PHP 8.3, the latest version released in November, 2023.
+At the time of writing this article, 8.2, and 8.3 are actively supported or, like PHP 8.1, receive security fixes.
+We have ensured that PrestaShop 9 is compatible with these three PHP versions, allowing you to choose the one that best suits your needs.

 [screenshot]